Your web browser is outdated and may be insecure

 We recommend that you don’t wait to hear from the NMC.
 Gather your paperwork and evidence early, taking copies of everything for your own records.
 Make sure you don’t miss emails from the NMC by checking your spam/junk email folders regularly and adding noreply@nmc-uk.org to your safe senders list.

 Although it’s important to act quickly, it’s vital to take the time to ensure the information you enter on NMC online is accurate and up to date.
-If the NMC needs to come back to you for clarification or further information, it will cause delays meaning it could take up to six weeks to get back on the register.
+It can take up to six weeks to get back on the NMC register, or longer if the NMC needs to come back to you for clarification or further information.

 Don’t assume the application will be successful.
-The NMC will determine whether it considers you to have sufficient good health and good character.
+The NMC will determine whether it considers you to have the skills, knowledge, health and character to be able to care for people safely.

-It’s important, at every stage, to show that you understand the seriousness of the matter offering insight and showing remorse where appropriate.
+We strongly recommend that you write a reflective statement as it’s important to show that you understand the seriousness of the matter, offering insight and showing remorse where appropriate.

 As part of the readmission process, the NMC will also ask for three references.
 Your referees need to be three different people.